Home / Use Cases / Audiences / Founders

 Submit removal requests

-We handle opt-out submissions across every site where you appear.
-Automated forms, legal deletion requests, and family-group resolution for sites that share operators.
+We're handling opt-out submissions across every site where you appear — automated forms, CCPA and GDPR legal deletion requests, and group resolution for sites that share operators.

 3